 Where to Shop

 The parking lot of Settergren’s Hardware is the place to be every Sunday morning from May through December, because that’s the home of the Linden Hills Farmers Market.
 Snatch some of the finest fruits, herbs and veggies from more than 50 vendors.
 Just a couple blocks down the street, Wild Rumpus features a magical land of books targeted at younger readers, plus live critters including Caldecott the chinchilla and a tarantula named Rubeus Hagrid.

 Vintage lovers find their paradise at Hunt & Gather.
 Antiques and curios of all kinds unfold across two floors of space.
 Looking for a great gift?
 You’ve got lots of terrific options, including Heartfelt, where kids and adults alike fall in love with the naturally-made gifts and craft items.
-The garden and string-lit porch at Lily & Violet Boutique charms visitors before they even walk through the door to shop for women’s clothing and cute gifts.
+From paintings, screen-printing, pottery, glass, jewelry, textiles and leather, sculpture, music and woodwork, Everett & Charlie is your one-stop shop for gallery goods.
 Bean + Ro also specializes in chic women’s apparel, along with a full-service stationery department that allows for the perfect personal touch on invites and holiday cards.